Wavelet-Scattering Signatures of Fuzzy Dark Matter in Simulated 21 cm Brightness-Temperature Maps: Introduction

-In this work, we explore how the wave nature of fuzzy dark matter imprints itself on the statistical morphology of the 21\,cm brightness temperature field.
-Using the wavelet scattering transform (WST) applied to simulated 21\,cm maps, we quantify how FDM-induced small-scale suppression reshapes the multiscale correlations of neutral hydrogen fluctuations.
-We further evaluate the robustness of these signatures under realistic SKA1-Low noise conditions.
-This study demonstrates that the WST provides a powerful, higher-order framework for detecting subtle, wave-driven imprints of fuzzy dark matter in forthcoming 21\,cm observations.
+The present work is designed as a morphological extension of existing FDM 21\,cm calculations rather than as a new FDM simulation framework.
+The reference power-spectrum trends used below reproduce the physical delay caused by the same FDM-modified \texttt{21cmFAST} pipeline, while the new element is a WST-based characterization of how this delay and small-scale suppression appear in two-dimensional brightness-temperature maps.
+In contrast to a purely descriptive WST study, we explicitly compare the WST summaries with the power spectrum and test whether the two summaries carry complementary Fisher information.

+The main additions of this work are as follows.
+First, we measure the redshift evolution of $S_1$ and $R=S_2/S_1$ for FDM and CDM maps and interpret their scale dependence in terms of delayed source formation, heating, and reionization.
+Second, we construct Fisher forecasts for power-spectrum-only, $S_1$-only, $R$-only, $S_1+R$, and power-spectrum+WST data vectors using the same redshift bins, astrophysical nuisance parameters, covariance prescription, $uv$ filtering, and thermal-noise model.
+Third, we include an idealized foreground-wedge avoidance test by applying wedge masks to three-dimensional light-cone chunks before returning to the two-dimensional maps used for the WST.

+Our analysis still has deliberate limitations.
+We use a minimal astrophysical parameter set and fixed cosmological parameters, and our observational model is a controlled mock setup rather than a full visibility-domain SKA1-Low pipeline.
+The foreground treatment removes wedge-contaminated Fourier modes but does not model calibration residuals, chromatic beams, polarization leakage, or explicit foreground subtraction.
+The purpose is therefore not to quote a final SKA mass reach, but to establish whether WST contains interpretable and complementary morphological information once it is compared directly with the power spectrum and subjected to a first foreground-avoidance check.

 The paper is organized as follows.
 Section~\ref{sec:FDM} reviews the theoretical framework of fuzzy dark matter and summarizes the modifications to the linear power spectrum and halo mass function implemented in our simulations.
-Section~\ref{sec:21cm} describes basics of the 21\,cm line signal and the simulation of 21\,cm brightness temperature cubes using the modified \texttt{21cmFAST} code.
+Section~\ref{sec:21cm} describes the basic 21\,cm physics and the simulation of 21\,cm brightness-temperature cubes using the modified \texttt{21cmFAST} code.
 Section~\ref{sec:wst} introduces the wavelet scattering transform formalism and outlines its numerical implementation.
-Section~\ref{sec:results} presents the main results, including the redshift evolution of the first- and second-order WST coefficients, their response to FDM parameters, and the impact of SKA1-Low thermal noise.
-Finally, we summarize and discuss our results and future works in Section~\ref{sec:discussion}.
+Section~\ref{sec:results} presents the main results, including the redshift evolution of the first- and second-order WST coefficients, their response to FDM parameters, the impact of SKA1-Low-like mock-observation noise, and the idealized foreground-wedge avoidance test.
+Section~\ref{sec:fisher} compares the Fisher information in the power spectrum, WST summaries, and their combination using the same mock-observation setup.
+Finally, Section~\ref{sec:discussion} summarizes the results, discusses their limitations, and outlines directions for future work.